vttale/serve-stale/README.md

    bit set MUST be considered to have refreshed the data at the resolver.
-Answers from authoritative servers that have any other response code SHOULD be considered a failure to refresh the data and therefor leave any previous state intact.
+Answers from authoritative servers that have any other response code SHOULD be considered a failure to refresh the data and therefore leave any previous state intact.
 See Section 6 for a discussion.

 5. Example Method